 The church building is typical of the most advanced period of the XVII century.
 Its only tower, built on one side, is considered one of the highest and most solid towers of colonial times.
 In 1911, a clock was placed on the building’s central section, the third it’s ever got.

 The arch construction between the presbytery and the central nave is also worth noting.
-It’s said to be the only one of its kind so far preserved in the island.
+It’s said to be the only one of its kind preserved so far in the island.
 Its construction is connected to the visit paid to the village by a senior church official, since it bears a legend that reads: “This arch was made by decision of Don Pedro Agustín Morell de Santa Cruz, of this island of Cuba, in 1758”.

 The church has been recognized for its historic and cultural values, as well as for its Moorish-style architecture.
 Thus, it holds the status of National Monument since 1978.